msiivola/api-gateway/README.md

 * API keys
 * JSON Web Tokens (NGINX Plus only)

-NAPI definition/routing can be separated from the API's security policy such as rate limiting, authentication and logging.
+API definition/routing can be separated from the API's security policy such as rate limiting, authentication and logging.
 The policy can be defined for each API separately.

 Rate limits (HTTP requests allowed per second/minute) can be set differently for each API as well.
 Also, rates can be set differently for calls which use or do not use API keys.
 For instance, we could allow higher rates for calls that are sending API keys compared to those that do not.

 API keys are commonly used when authenticating request coming from API clients.
 API keys are a shared secret known by the client and the API gateway, a long and complex password issued to the API client and kept long-term.
 Th key can be provided by the API client to the API gateway in the header of the request.
 NGINX will compare the API key to a list of allowed values and block or forward requests accordingly.
 Note that there is no need to implement key verification in the API services itself.

-## API definition - broad of specific
+## API definition - broad or specific

 APIs can be defined in NGINX broadly or in a very specific manner.
 Broad could mean, for example, passing on any URL starting with "x".
 A specific definition would only allow proxying if URL that are an exact match or match a specific pattern